 No DNS Leaks

-DNS are Domain Name Servers.
+DNS are Domain Name Systems.
 When you use a VPN, it encrypts both your location (IP) and the domain that you’re trying to access.
 For example, if you were to visit Google, a third party would not see you entering “google.com” - instead, they would see a random string of numbers.